ritabur/vp-portfolio/content/about/index.md

 path: /about
 title: About me
 mainImage:
-  image: /img/2020_vaidapimiske.jpg
+  image: /img/2017_d.ceburnis_macehead.jpg
-  alt: Vaida in the forest
+  alt: At the Mace Head research station in Ireland.
+Photo by Jurgita Ovadnevaitė
 ---
 ### About